Made and set during the COVID-19 era, Pandemic Pillow Talk and Sylvie of the Sunshine State are both thoughtful and funny.

 -

-Allison Janney, Emma Stone, The Help Disastrous Labor Day weekend box office Sept.
+The Help with Emma Stone.
+Disastrous Labor Day weekend box office Sept.
 2–5 (Labor Day) weekend box office: North American box office actuals have been released.
-Tate Taylor’s The…
+Tate Taylor’s The Help…

 -